 Certain foods or drinks in your diet could cause your baby to become irritable or have an allergic reaction.
-If your baby becomes fussy or develops a rash, diarrhea or congestion soon after nursing, consult your baby's doctor.
+If your baby becomes fussy or develops a rash, diarrhea or wheezing soon after nursing, consult your baby's health care provider.

 If you suspect that something in your diet might be affecting your baby, avoid the food or drink for up to a week to see if it makes a difference in your baby's behavior.
-Consider eliminating food made from cow's milk, peanuts, soy, wheat, eggs or corn.
-Some breast-feeding women say that avoiding spicy or gassy foods, such as onions or cabbage, can help — but this hasn't been proved through research.
+Avoiding certain foods, such as garlic, onions or cabbage, might help.

 See more In-depth

 - Lawrence RA, et al. Maternal nutrition and supplements for mother and infant.
 In: Breastfeeding: A Guide for the Medical Profession.
-7th ed.
-Maryland Heights, Mo.: Elsevier/Mosby;2011.
+8th ed.
+Elsevier; 2016. https://www.clinicalkey.com.
+Accessed April 20, 2020.

 - Hetzel Campbell S, et al. Nutrition during lactation.
 In: Core Curriculum for Interdisciplinary Lactation Care.
 Jones & Bartlett Learning.
 2019.